 All players should note that slow play will be monitored closely this season.
 Where deemed necessary, penalties will be applied to the guilty parties.

 As in recent seasons, any competition that starts on temporary greens but finishes on full greens will be deemed as complete.
 We do not have enough room in our calendar to replay all such competitions.

-During the Chase Golf Club Annual General Meeting of October 2011, the membership voted to introduce Mentoring groups to help with information and communication flow between the Committee and the members.
+The membership voted to introduce Mentoring groups to help with information and communication flow between the Committee and the members.

-DETAILS OF MENTORING GROUPS TO FOLLOW ONCE MEMBERSHIP NAMES AND NUMBERS ARE ASSESSED AT THE END OF NOVEMBER
+DETAILS OF MENTORING GROUPS TO FOLLOW

-Under CONGU competition rules a player may return a score shot over his Home Course for handicapping purposes.
+Under WHS competition rules a player may return a score shot over his Home Course for handicapping purposes.
 The round must be played under medal conditions and over a measured course.
 The handicapping secretary must be notified before the round takes place and the card signed by a club member.
 Adjustments to handicap will be made according to the Standard Scratch Score.

-This is aimed at players who have difficulty in competing in sufficient competitions to hold their handicap and is limited to players who have played 6 or fewer qualifying scores in the preceding period between annual reviews.
+This is aimed at players who have difficulty in competing in sufficient competitions to hold their handicap and is normally limited to players who have played 6 or fewer qualifying scores in the preceding period between annual reviews.